DavidRaab/Sq/lib/Sq/Manual/Concepts/Combinators.md

 }
 ```

-usually it is best to include some called *Runners*.
+Usually it is best to include some *Runners*.
 All our functions return
 functions.
 But instead of directly calling the function we build another function
 to execute them.